 Some states require an employer to carry workers’ compensation insurance only if they have a certain number of employees.
 Other states require all employers to have insurance.
 Some people are not covered by workers’ compensation, including self-employed individuals, contractors, and people whose employers aren’t legally required to carry insurance.

 Our Attorneys for Workers’ Compensation Coverage

 The best way to know if workers’ compensation covers your claim is to speak with our experienced workers’ compensation attorneys.
-The legal team of Adam S. Kutner & Associates is experienced in helping clients receive the maximum amount of compensation that they deserve.
+The legal team of Adam S. Kutner Accident & Injury Attorneys is experienced in helping clients receive the maximum amount of compensation that they deserve.
 We can help you evaluate whether your claim is covered by workers’ compensation.
 If it is, we fight tirelessly for you until you receive everything that you deserve.

 Call us today.
 Your call is free and confidential.
 We look forward to talking to you.